Dustyroom/flat-kit-doc/_docs/faq.md

 #### Q. What texture maps does Flat Kit support?

-> Flat Kit supports albedo, detail, normal and emission maps, more info [here](/stylized-surface/#texture-maps).
+> Flat Kit supports albedo, detail (URP version of Flat Kit only), normal and emission (URP version of Flat Kit only) maps, more info [here](/stylized-surface/#texture-maps).

 #### Q. I’ve got errors just after importing Flat Kit.
 Why?

-> First thing to try would be to restart Unity and check again.
-Secondly, try re-importing the asset.
-Check if you've got the correct RP version of Flat Kit.
-If none of these helped, [get in touch](/contact-details).
+> Please read this detailed [guide](/quick-start/#after-importing-flat-kit-gives-errors) on how to resolve errors after importing Flat Kit into your project.
+If none of those helped, [get in touch](/contact-details).

 #### Q. What is the Shader Compilation Target Level of Flat Kit shaders?